CPkobo/vba-sequencematcher/README.md

 Another bas module "WordSeqApplyer" has a sub procedure named "apply_opcode".
 It can rewrite the text in document with revision according to the opcode.
-For more details, please see the file "test.docm", and run "main".
+For more details, please see the file "test.docm", press "Alt+F8" and run "WordSeqApplyer.main".